What is LEEP?

 How will the LEEP Programme Support my Child?

-Students will have the opportunity to take part in four workshops during their LEEP training to support them in developing their knowledge, understanding and skills in the four key elements of Growth Mindsets.
+LEEP is used and developed within classrooms.
+Teachers work with students to develop understanding and skills in the four key elements of growth mindset.
 They will use these to improve and strengthen their positive learner habits in the classroom and independently at home.
+These positive learner habits are further reinforced through our Daring Greatly programme and assessed using a rigorous criteria each term.

 How can I Support my Child’s Development of Effective Learner Habits?